-If you want to scatter on Municipal land you need permission and should double check by-laws.
+If you want to scatter on municipal land you need permission and should check by-laws.
 In all cases, even though no permit is needed, permission should be obtained before scattering.
 Further, it is recommended that scattering is done with discretion.
 Please be respectful of your surroundings and be environmentally aware.

-You can also scatter on Private Property as long as you have written permission from the land owner.
+You can also scatter on private property as long as you have written permission from the land owner.

 If you choose not to scatter your loved one’s ashes, burying them is another viable option.

-This could be a good option for those with family plots and find peace and closure in a traditional burial ceremony in a cemetery.
+Burying ashes could be a good option for those with family plots and find peace and closure in a traditional burial ceremony in a cemetery.
 An urn burial follows the traditional casket burial style, but in a smaller plot with a lining.
 It can be in the ground or housed in a columbarium, which is essentially a mausoleum for urns.

 Thanks to technology, ashes can now be fashioned into many things: memorial jewelry, glass, fireworks, mosaic art, and other unique objects.
 They can also be fused into ocean reefs for an underwater burial or sent into space.

-Here is a list of some of our partners who offer interesting and unique ways to memorialize your loved ones.
+Here is a list of some of our partners who offer interesting and unique ways to memorialize your loved ones: